-Microsoft's Activision takeover blocked in UK
+Microsoft's deal to buy Call of Duty maker Activision Blizzard blocked in UK

 But the regulator said it was concerned the deal would offer reduced innovation and less choice for gamers in the fast-growing cloud gaming business.

-The CMA said it was not concerned that the deal would distort competition in the console gaming market.
+The UK body said it was not concerned that the deal would distort competition in the console gaming market.

 But Martin Coleman, who chaired an independent panel that investigated the proposal for the regulator, said it was vital to protect competition in the "emerging and exciting market" of cloud gaming.